 - Punny Name: Almost every character's name identifies what animal he or she is.

-- Raised by Grandparents: Dannan lives with her grandma.
+- Raised by Grandparents: Dannan lives with her grandma, although she mentioned her mother once.

 - Slice of Life